- 13 municipalities

 To whom and on what terms

-Municipalities are only obliged to provide basic veterinary services for other animals than livestock if the service is not otherwise available in the co-management area.
+Municipalities are required to provide basic veterinary services for other animals than livestock only in the case that the service is not otherwise available within the co-management area.

 A fee is charged for the service.